bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_7/exercise_7.md

 In the starter code, we’ve provided an example question (`q2`) and some suggested tests to be sure that you defined the `multiple-choice-question` struct and its methods properly.

+For **Test 6** the intent is for you to check that the number-of-choices matches the length of the choices list.

 ## Part 3: numeric-question Sub-type
 A numeric question is displayed just like a question but differs in how we assess the users response.
 That is, we might be a bit forgiving and allow some bit of error in the numeric answer that they give.